10 Cozy Winter Dinner Party Ideas

 The dining table will be the focus of your dinner party, so the most important dinner party ideas on this list are for table decorations.
 At each place setting, set up place cards with your guests’ names on them, and consider including a small gift or chocolate.
 Use a cloth tablecloth or placemats, and consider adding a table runner (it could even be a strip of fake snow made of cotton).

 You can top the table with snowy trees to create a winter wonderland look or pine cones and holly from a craft store.
-Pier 1 Imports is a treasure trove of tabletop decor.
+Pier 1 Imports is a treasure trove of tabletop decor, especially if your theme is winter dinner party ideas.
 Don’t forget candles!
 You can use real or battery-operated votives to set the mood.
 Go for pine or cinnamon scents, or use unscented.
 Whatever you choose, just make sure the scent isn’t so overpowering that your guests lose their appetites.
 For visual examples of elegant winter table settings, check out this design blog.

 7. Munch on mini desserts